harleylara/rosbag-to-csv/README.md

 # rosbag-to-csv
-Python script to convert from .bag to .csv
+Python3 script to convert from .bag to .csv